An effective analysis of the Denjoy rank: Preliminaries

 \begin{definition} Let $VBG_\alpha$ (respectively $VBG_{\ast\alpha}, ACG_\alpha, ACG_{\ast\alpha}$) denote the sets $\{F \in C(I): |F|_{VB} \leq \alpha\}$ (respectively $|F|_{VB_\ast}, |F|_{AC}, |F|_{AC_\ast}$). \end{definition}

 Recall from the introduction that $ACG_\ast$ is exactly the set of functions $F \in C(I)$ which can be recovered from $F'$ by Denjoy totalization.
-We will not give the definition of the Denjoy totalization process; the interested reader may consult \cite[Section VIII.5]{saks}.
+We will not give the definition of the Denjoy totalization process, \august{because we almost always prefer to work with the related derivation processes.
+The one place where familiarity with the totalization process is needed is in the proof of Theorem} \ref{ajtai}. \august{A definition can be found in} \cite[Section VIII.5]{saks}.
 What matters for us is that Denjoy totalization is a transfinite procedure which terminates at some countable ordinal stage, and $ACG_{\ast\alpha}$ consists of precisely the functions $F \in ACG_\ast$ which are recovered from $F'$ in at most $\alpha$ steps of Denjoy totalization.
 Therefore, the sets $ACG_{\ast\alpha}$ have a meaningful interpretation in terms of Denjoy totalization.

 Note that there are actually two transfinite procedures which are sometimes called ``Denjoy totalization'': the narrow Denjoy integral, which coincides with the integrals of Perron, Kurzweil and Henstock, and the wide Denjoy integral, sometimes known as the Denjoy-Khintchine integral.
 In this paper, ``Denjoy totalization'' always refers to the narrow Denjoy integral.
 The narrow Denjoy integral has the same relationship to the class $ACG_\ast$ as the wide Denjoy integral has to the class $ACG$.